SnickerdoodleLabs/protocol/packages/contracts/docs/token/WDoodleToken.md

 Wrapped Doodle ERC-20 token contract

-_Contract was generated using OpenZepplin Wizard with the 'Votes' feature Purpose is to provide ERC-20 compatability to the native Doodle Token Token is intended to have a total cap supply so _mint() is called and transfered to the SDL foundationfoundation/DAO/treasury address_
+_The baseline contract was generated using OpenZeppelin(OZ)'s Contracts Wizard with the 'Votes' extension Two additional functions created are to 'depositAndWrap' and 'unwrapAndWithdraw' between the DOODLE and WDOODLE Purpose is to provide ERC-20 compatibility to the native Doodle Token Token is intended to have a total cap supply and hence _mint() is called and transferred to the Snickerdoodle distribution address_

 ### constructor